 If you only invest in technology, and this type of event happens again, you would be subject to significant losses.
 On the other hand, if you spread your money out across the technology, oil and energy, health care, consumer goods, and industrial sectors, the gains from sectors outside of the technology sector would help to shield your portfolio from overwhelming losses.

 When economic hardship hits, investment interest tends to fly out the door, leading to incredible declines across the stock market.
-During these times, if your portfolio consists only of stocks, you can expect to experience a high level of losses.
+During these times, if your portfolio consists only of stocks, you can expect to experience painful losses.

-To protect against these losses, investors invest in multiple asset classes.
-For example, they may include gold and silver in their investment portfolios to offset stock losses.
+To protect against these losses, investors invest in multiple different types of investments.
+For example, they may include fixed-income securities, gold, and silver in their investment portfolios to offset stock losses.
 These are known as safe-haven investments, or investments that trend upward when economic and market conditions are poor.

 What’s Wrong With a Diversified Investment Portfolio?

 If so much protection is offered through diversification, why is it that some of history’s most successful investors are so against it?
-As much as diversification may protect your portfolio from extreme losses, it can also hinder your portfolio from experiencing tremendous gains.
+As much as a good mix of assets across multiple classes may protect your portfolio from extreme losses, it can also hinder your portfolio from experiencing tremendous gains.

-You’ll often hear people say things like, “If you invested $10,000 in Amazon in 2006, you would have more than $650,000 today.”
+You’ll often hear people say things like, “If you invested $10,000 in Amazon in 2006, you would have more than $1 million today.”
 There’s no denying that fact.
-Amazon’s stock is trading at more than 66 times the price it was trading at back in 2006.
+Amazon’s stock is trading at more than 115 times the price it was trading at back in 2006.
 Making a large investment back then would have proven to be an incredibly fruitful move.

 There’s only one problem, and it’s a big one.
 According to the CNBC blog Make It, the average American has under $9,000 in savings at any given time.
-So for the average American, making a $10,000 investment in any stock leaves no room for diversification.
+So for the average American, making a $10,000 investment in any stock leaves no room to invest in anything else.

 In this case, diversification worked against the investor.
-Today, that investor could have had more than $650,000, but their portfolio is likely far short of that figure due to light diversification.
+Today, that investor could have had more than $1 million, but their portfolio is likely far short of that figure due to investments in just a few other assets.
 Diversifying further would mean that the investor would have had even less exposure to Amazon, leading to even fewer gains experienced from this stock’s spectacular run.

 The Point Warren Buffett Is Trying to Make